oroinc/documentation/commerce/user_guide/getting_started/common_actions/import_price_lists.rst

    "sku_001", 42, "kg", 100, "USD"

-.. note:: The unit and currency should be created prior to the inventory levels import.
+.. note:: The unit and currency should be created before the inventory levels import.

 To import a bulk of price information: